 I am professor and chair of forest landscape biogeochemistry at SLU Umeå since 2008.
 Since 2002 I have been the scientific director for the Krycklan Catchment Study (www.slu.se/Krycklan).
 I have lead several large research programs focused on process-based understanding of natural and human-induced changes in surface waters in boreal ecosystems.
 I am in the board of National Research Infrastrucutre (RFI) at the Swedish Research Council (VR) and an expert evaluator for the European Research Council (ERC) advanced grants.

 I am responsible for the bi-annual PhD student course Watershed Ecology and Biogeochemistry, which is open for reseach students from all over the world.
 Next occasion to take it will be in September 2019.

-My research is primarily focused on how natural and human processes affects water quality at a landscape scale.
+My research is primarily focused on how natural and human processes affect water quality at a landscape scale.
 I work primarily with processed based research questions in the boreal region, but also with many environmentally relevant questions on how to best manage and protect our waters from human intervention - from the tropics to the arctic.
 I have to date co-authored ~200 peer-reviewed papers.